-Enabling and Exiting User-Initiated Hibernation
+Enabling and exiting user-initiated Hibernation

-You can enable user-initiated Hibernation and change other power settings and timeouts using Power Options in Windows Control Panel. as follows:
+You can enable user-initiated Hibernation and change other power settings and timeouts using Power Options in Windows Control Panel as follows::

-- 1. From the Start screen, type power, then select Settings, and then select Power Options from the list of applications. - Click Hardware and Sound, and then click Power Options. - 3.
-In the left pane, click Choose what the power button does. - 4.
-Click Change Settings that are currently unavailable. - 5.
-In the When I press the power button area, select Hibernate. - 6.
+- 1. On the Start screen, type power, select Settings, and then select Power Options from the list of apps. - 2.
+In the left pane, click Choose what the power button does. - 3.
+Click Change Settings that are currently unavailable. - 4.
+In the When I press the power button area, select Hibernate. - 5.
 Click Save changes.